neurodesk/neurodeskedu/_sources/contribute/examples.md

 - Use publicly accessible datasets
 - Include inline comments and Markdown cells for explanation

-For more detail, consult the [README in the example-notebooks repository](https://github.com/neurodesk/neurodeskedu/blob/main/README.md).
+For more detail, consult the <a href="https://github.com/neurodesk/neurodeskedu/blob/main/README.md" target="_blank" rel="noopener">
+  README in the example-notebooks repository
+</a>.

 ---